dOpensource/dsiprouter/docs/command_line_options.rst

 uninstall                            Uninstalls dSIPRouter
 ===================================  ======================================================================================================

-Refer to `Install Options<installing.rst>` to get the complete one line version of the command.
+Refer to `install options<installing.rst/install_option>` to get the complete one line version of the command.

 To start dSIPRouter: